 I choose to print on Canson paper.
 Canson have a 150 year fine art paper making history, which now includes a range of digital fine art papers.
 Combined with pigment ink (the ink I use - again, more info on that will be coming up in this series) it creates a product that complies with the highest archival standards and is extremely age resistant.
-The paper is made with 100% cotton fibres ('cotton rag'), it contains no optical brightners and it's designed to meet galleries and museum longevity requirements.
+The paper is made with 100% cotton fibres ('cotton rag'), it contains no optical brightners and it's designed to meet art gallery and museum longevity requirements.

 It's important to me that my charts last for a long time, in the same state that you purchased them in.
-Stored correctly (in a frame under glass - nothing fancy!) these prints can last around 70 years with absolutely no change in colour or detail, meaning a child being given a chart now could easily pass it on to their children, and perhaps even grandchildren!
+Stored correctly (in a frame - nothing fancy!) these prints can last around 70 years with absolutely no change in colour or detail, meaning a child being given a chart now could easily pass it on to their children, and perhaps even grandchildren!
 From a sustainability point of view, this aspect is extremely important to me.

 The paper from the Canson range that I use has a textured surface.
 Being a digital artist, using a paint-like look, it's important to me that my prints look as close to a painting as possible.
 The paper adds to this effect.
 Combined with the digital brushes I use when creating my prints, my charts have a painting-like quality.
 I have had people in disbelief that it is a digital print when they see it in the flesh, which is what I aim for.

 The paper thickness / weight is 240gsm, and with the textured surface, the paper feels even thicker than this.
 It has a very sturdy feel and can handle a lot of different framing options.

 I hope this helps you get a bit of a feel for the paper I use.
 If you have any questions, feel free to get in touch!